 Precept: Coat of many colours & diverse (many) colours

-The Bible is constructed in such a way that each precept or line plugs into another principle to be able to decipher its understanding.
+The Bible is constructed so that each precept or line plugs into another principle to decipher its understanding.
 The coat of many colours is highly significant in the overall knowledge of the glory of God and the transcendence of his glory from heaven to earth.

 The tragedy of Tamar

-The recount of the tragedy of Tamar in the book of 2 Samuel 13 where it tells of Amnon, the son of King David, lusting after his half-sister Tamar and eventually forcefully taking her virginity.
+Tamar’s tragedy, recounted in 2 Samuel 13 tells of Amnon, the son of King David, lusting after his half-sister Tamar and eventually forcefully taking her virginity.

 Tamar wore garments of diverse colours to signify that she was the virgin daughter of a king.
 Here starts our understanding of the meaning of diverse (many) colours.

 18. And she had a garment of divers colours upon her: for with such robes were the king’s daughters that were virgins apparelled.
 Then his servant brought her

 19. And Tamar put ashes on her head, and rent her garment of divers colours that was on her, and laid her hand on her head, and went on crying.2 Samuel 18-19

 Amnon received his just rewards for what he did to Tamar (2 Samuel 13:23-33) at the hands of his brother Absalom, but our focus is understanding “many coloured” garments.